 What could be more romantic than waking up in luxury splendor with views of majestic vineyards or historic wine villages like St-Emilion?
 Wine lovers searching for a special weekend break this Valentine’s Day are spoilt for choice in France.
 Will you spend the afternoon sipping Dom Perignon in the beautiful Champagne capital of Reims, or dine at one of Bordeaux’s many Michelin-starred restaurants, sampling the finest vintages money can buy?
 For there has never been a better time to pay a visit to one of France’s historic wine regions – the nation’s wine estates have forcefully embraced wine tourism for the 21st century.
 Indeed, historically French wine producers regarded the concept of wine tourism as entirely alien.
-However, in recent years French Vignerons have cast an appreciative eye at the commercial success being enjoyed in Napa Valley’s tasting rooms or Rioja‘s cellar doors.
-So France is now fully equipped to receive visitors and continues to promote its wine schools, excellent hotels, superb vineyard restaurants, and a wealth of properties that now welcome tourists.
+However, French Vignerons have cast an appreciative eye at the commercial success being enjoyed in Napa Valley’s tasting rooms or Rioja‘s cellar doors.
+So France is now fully equipped to receive visitors and promote its wine schools, excellent hotels, superb vineyard restaurants, and a wealth of properties that now welcome tourists.

 So in honor of that brave man, who put love before all else, here are some suggestions for a romantic wine-themed break this Valentine’s Day.

 Because everyone knows that great Champagne is the drink of love and romance, that’s why!
 The very mention of the word Champagne carries almost mystical properties.
-It invokes sophistication, luxury, and glamour, and has been the drink of choice for celebrities and the aristocracy for over a century.
+It invokes sophistication, luxury, and glamour and has been the drink of choice for celebrities and the aristocracy for over a century.
 But, bubbly is only part of the attraction.
-The Champagne region itself is a beautiful and fascinating place to visit, full of historic towns and cities, great gourmet adventures and naturally, grand Champagne Houses where you can share a glass of recently disgorged Champagne in ancient cellars.
+The Champagne region itself is a beautiful and fascinating place to visit, full of historic towns and cities, great gourmet adventures, and naturally, grand Champagne Houses where you can share a glass of recently disgorged Champagne in ancient cellars.

 A brief history of Champagne